 Becoming especially short with those especially close to you is a clear sign that something isn’t right.
 Or speedily going from 0 to 100 on the super stressed life scale, can also be an indicator.

 Ignoring the need to feel fulfilled or satisfied with your life isn’t a feeling that you can just ignore and it’ll just disappear, even if you try.
-It ends up coming out in some other way, often times as annoyance or impatience.
+It ends up coming out in some other way, often times as annoyance, anger or impatience.

-When you notice that you become stressed or annoyed much quicker than usual, for longer than is usual for you, I’d say it’d be time to check yourself, before you wreck yourself.
+When you notice that you become stressed or annoyed much quicker than usual, for longer than is usual for you, I’d say it’d be time to embark on a journey of

 To finish off, I wanna be clear that the point of knowing all these signs isn’t to eliminate your BS behavior.
 It’s to notice the BS behavior and use it as a cue that something is off.
-Once you’ve noticed a few cues, it’d be a good time to switch off autopilot mode and have a check in with yourself.
+Once you’ve noticed a few cues, it’d be a good time to switch off autopilot mode and have a check in with your inner self and make a change.